Academic Student Engagement

 Contact: Linny Bailey, 912.279.5717

-The Move On When Ready (MOWR) program provides for students who are dual credit enrolled at a participating eligible public or private high school, or home study program in Georgia, and a participating eligible postsecondary institution in Georgia.
+The Dual Enrollment program provides for students who are dual credit enrolled at a participating eligible public or private high school, or home study program in Georgia, and a participating eligible postsecondary institution in Georgia.
 These students take postsecondary coursework for credit towards both high school graduation or home study completion and postsecondary requirements.
 Beginning with Fall term 2015 (FY 2016) the program is offered during all terms of the school year; fall, spring and summer semester or fall, winter, spring, and summer quarter.

 The College has infused a service-learning component in both core curriculum and baccalaureate degree programs that is coordinated through the Center for Service-Learning.
 This effort, a partnership between Student Affairs and Academic Affairs, focuses on creating opportunities for students to move from exploration as a first or second year student into meaningful internships as a junior or senior level student.
 Through service-learning participation, students are engaged early in structured off-campus experiences in all sectors of the community that are connected to their potential major area of study or general education course.
 These experiences provide the foundation for upper level, for-credit internships at various community venues and help the College’s students understand the value of giving back.